 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.

-Practical Gifts for Seniors
+Practical Gifts for Senior Citizens for Christmas

 - So you know your elderly loved one would prefer a practical gift but just don’t know what actually is practical?
 Practical varies from person to person, but basically something they can use to make their life easier.